 German World Cup winner signs for ‘Erdogan FC’

-Former Arsenal and Germany star Mesut Ozil has joined a club dubbed 'Erdogan FC' in reference to its ties to Turkish leader Recep Tayyip Erdogan.
+Former Arsenal and Germany star Mesut Ozil has joined Turkish club Istanbul Basaksehir, who are dubbed 'Erdogan FC' in reference to their ties to national leader Recep Tayyip Erdogan.

 An announcement on the 33-year-old's next destination was made just 29 minutes after he had been released by Fenerbahce despite Ozil blasting reports of him leaving Istanbul's cross-town rivals as "fake news" last month.